 Rotator cuff tears are one of the most common reasons why people have shoulder pain.
-Many rotator cuff tears can be treated without surgery.
-Some may require rotator cuff surgery.
+But there are many people who have rotator cuff tears and have no pain.
+Many rotator cuff tears can be treated without surgery and result in a painless, well functioning shoulder.
+Some of you may have persistent pain despite medications, injections and physical therapy.
+Therefore, some of you may wish to consider rotator cuff surgery.
+This post will help address many of the key questions you should have about rotator cuff tears and whether or not you should think about having shoulder surgery.
 More than ever it is important that you have a good understanding about rotator cuff tears.

 5 Facts You Must Know About Rotator Cuff Tears:

 - The most common cause of a rotator cuff tear is degeneration.
 That means your tissue simply wore out over time.
 These tears can become larger with time, but that is not always the case.
 Many degenerative tears are very small.
 Many patients with degenerative tears can avoid surgery.
 Take home message: Inquire about your type of tear.
 If you have a small degenerative tear, a discussion about surgery should only occur after you have failed a proper non-surgical treatment regimen.
 Recent advances have enabled us to repair rotator cuff degeneration and degenerative rotator cuff tears with a biological patch.